-This itinerary covers 5 days spent exploring Queenstown and the closely surrounding regions.
+This itinerary covers five days spent exploring Queenstown and the closely surrounding regions.
 Our aim is to find the best balance of in-depth exploration, whilst fully experiencing as much of the region as possible.

-Due to the short period of time spent here, we will focus on Queenstown central, Glenorchy, Arrowtown, Wanaka & Lake Hayes.
+Due to the short period of time spent here, we will focus on Queenstown central, Glenorchy, Arrowtown, Wanaka and Lake Hayes.
 That said, there is so much more to see and do in the South Island of New Zealand.

-We encourage you to include this itinerary alongside a trip to Mount Cook, Milford Sound and Nugget Point in order to see the most beautiful sights the South Island of New Zealand has to offer.
+We encourage you to include this itinerary alongside a trip to Mount Cook, Milford Sound and Nugget Point Lighthouse in order to see the most beautiful sights the South Island of New Zealand has to offer.

 Day 1 – Things to Do in Queenstown

 Once your car is sorted, make your way into the city.
-Getting a park is a nightmare in Queenstown so it pays to ask your accommodation for the nearest parking spaces.
+Getting a park is a nightmare in Queenstown, so it pays to ask your accommodation for the nearest parking spaces.
 If you are unsure, there are heaps of free parks near the Queenstown Gardens.